-The District's investments in government obligation and money market limited by state statutory requirements and bond compliance.
-The District has no investment policy that would further limit its investment choices As of September 30, 2022, the District's investments in the First American Government Obligation Fund and Florida PRIME were rated AAAm by Standard & Poor's.
-The District's investments in U.S. Money Market Fund are not rated.
+The District's investments in government obligation and money market are limited by state statutory requirements and bond compliance.
+The District has no investment policy that would further limit its investment choices As of September 30, 2023, the District's investments in the First American Government Obligation Fund and Florida PRIME were rated AAAm by Standard & Poor's.
+The District's investments in U.S. Global Corporate Trust are not rated.